Rahulkamble01/tshell/Readme.md

 2. Open 10.142.194.149 using WinSCP.
 3. Login with your credentials.
 4. In the left hand side open D: folder.
-5. On right hand side open folder `/opt/tomcat9/webapps` .
+5. On right hand side open folder
+   `/opt/tomcat9/webapps` .
 6. Drag and drop WAR file from left hand side to right hand side.

-### To deploy Your Angular Part
+### To deploy Your Angular part
 Create a production distribution folder and transfer the contents of this folder to server.
 1. In Visual Studio Code terminal window execute below command to create dist folder:
    `ng build --prod --base-href /tshell/`
 2. Open 10.142.194.149 using WinSCP.exe
 3. On right hand side go to `/opt/tomcat9/webapps/tshell` folder and remove the existing files and folder.